vsbuidev/react-native-todo-list/README.md

 npm start
 ```

-4. Install the Expo App (Android/iOS) from the Google Play / App Store and Scan the QR code shown in terminal with Expo Go (Android) or the Camera app (iOS).
+4. Install the Expo Go App (Android/iOS) from the Google Play / App Store and Scan the QR code shown in terminal with Expo Go (Android) or the Camera app (iOS).

 ## Contributing